gomoni/it/README.md

 # The problem

-Go lacks ergonomic composable idiomatic iterator utility library. `it` builds on top of a (rangefunc experiment)[https://go.dev/wiki/RangefuncExperimen] for go 1.22.
+Go lacks ergonomic composable idiomatic iterator utility library. `it` builds on top of a (rangefunc experiment)[https://go.dev/wiki/RangefuncExperiment] for go 1.22.
 Design goals are

  * be idiomatic: so it provides all functionality as pure functions and use experimental `iter` package under the hood
  * be type safe: is uses generics everywhere
  * provide composable API when fits
  * support all Go's builtin types - slices/maps/channels

 Non goals

-> Supporting every possible iterator utility from lo/gubrak/Rust/Haskell/Scala/Python/whatever.
-Especially if those can be implemented via provided primitives.
+> Supporting every possible iterator utility from
+> lo/gubrak/Rust/Haskell/Scala/Python/whatever.
+Especially if those can be
+> easily implemented via provided primitives.

+IOW do not overwhelm users by all the functions it can provide.

+# Usage

+`it` provides methods, which can be chained together.
+Or a plain functions, which covers more use cases.
+However method chains makes a great sales pitch

 ```go
 	n := []string{"aa", "aaa", "aaaaaaa", "a"}